spumonibreakfast/BugBountyInn/README.md

 # BugBountyInn

-# All operate on URLs in a file
+## All tools operate on URLs in a file

 httpsInserter - to insert https for URLs